New Zealand Rugby World Cup fixtures: Full schedule and route to the final

 New Zealand are in Pool A alongside France, Italy, Uruguay and Namibia.

-Friday 8 September: France vs New Zealand, Pool A (Paris, 8pm BST)
+Friday 8 September: France 27-13 New Zealand (Stade de France, Paris)

-Friday 15 September: New Zealand vs Namibia, Pool A (Toulouse, 8pm)
+Friday 15 September: New Zealand 71-3 Namibia, Pool A (Stadium de Toulouse)

 Thursday 5 October: New Zealand vs Uruguay, Pool A (Lyon, 8pm)